SickMyDucks/discord-quotebot/README.md

 ------
 Make sure you have "Developer Mode" enabled in Discord's Appearance settings.
 Right click the message you want to quote, and click "Copy ID."

-Next, type `{quote:` where you want the quote to appear, and paste in the ID.
+Next, type `{quote:` where you want the quote to appear, and paste in the ID of the message.
+Then, add the source with `, source:` and paste the ID of the Text channel from where you are quoting.
 End with `}`.

+Example : `{quote<messageID>, source:<sourceChannel>}`

-When you send the message, it will be replaced with the quote!
+When you send the message, it will be replaced with the quote and its source!
 Wow!

 Features
 ------